 Result: A student is not permitted to register for classes at Housatonic for the upcoming semester without prior approval.
-If student has already registered for the upcoming semester, s/he will be automatically dropped from all classes one week before the start of classes.
+If student has already registered for the upcoming semester, he or she will be automatically dropped from all classes one week before the start of classes.